bibleexchange/courses/sermon-outlines-by-stephen-reynolds-sr/Psalm 25 Proverbs 25.md

 There are consequences to our sin.
 One thing is though God forgets, You may not and the devil certainly will remember it.
 David remembers his sin here.
 "I just want to live like it never happened!"
 But that isn't how it works.

 God can get you above the sins of your past.
 This is only the beginning of the harvest.
 We have to ask God to guide us with mercy and love.
-This we can ask with great confidence, since God covenanted his love... from of old.
+This we can ask with great confidence, since God covenanted his love&hellip; from of old.
 He is only asking for what God has promised and what is in his character.

 ##Teach Sinners (Psalm 25:8)

->8 ¶ Good and upright is the LORD: therefore will he teach sinners in the way.
+>8 Good and upright is the LORD: therefore will he teach sinners in the way.

 David lets the assurance of God settle in here in verse 8.
 Praying withe more fervency "I'm going to trust God."
 I have a responsibility to trust God above my fears.